Listen to Gov. Robert Scadden Vessey's Audio Biography

 Two years later, Vessey moved to Wessington Springs due to his wife’s failing health and he joined the mercantile firm of Vessey Brothers, Ransom and Company.
 They later changed the name to Albert and Vessey.
 He continued his involvement in ranching while being a merchant, gradually moving from raising sheep to cattle and establishing the R.S.
 Vessey Cattle Company.

-He and Jane Elizabeth raised four children: Harry, Vera, Bernice, and Robert, Jr. A successful businessman who valued free enterprise, Vessey was a founder of the South Dakota Retailers Association.
+He and Florence raised four children: Harry, Vera, Bernice, and Robert, Jr. A successful businessman who valued free enterprise, Vessey was a founder of the South Dakota Retailers Association.
 He also served as President of Wessington Springs State Bank.

 Vessey was elected to the State Senate in 1904 and served as President Pro Tempore of the body in 1907 and 1908.
 He was a close supporter of Gov. Coe Crawford, and when Crawford decided to forgo a second term as governor to run for the U.S. Senate, he swung Progressive Republican support for the governor’s chair to Vessey.